bioconda/bioconda-recipes/docs/source/index.rst

 priority).

 The `conda-forge` channel contains many general-purpose packages not already found in the `defaults` channel.
-The `r` channel contains common R packages used as dependencies for bioconda packages.
+The `r` channel is only included due to backward compatibility.
+It is not mandatory, but without `r`-packages compiled against R 3.3.1 might not work.

 ::

+    (conda config --add channels r)
+    conda config --add channels defaults
     conda config --add channels conda-forge
-    conda config --add channels defaults
-    conda config --add channels r
     conda config --add channels bioconda